 When someone is negligent, it means they can be held legally responsible -- or liable -- for the injuries suffered by another person.
 A person is considered negligent by acting (or failing to act) in a certain way that results in someone else becoming injured or otherwise suffering losses.
 For example, you may be sued for negligence if you fail to fix a dangerous walkway to your front door and a mail carrier becomes injured because of the hazard.
 In that example, the homeowner owes a duty to others to maintain a safe walkway.

 Tennessee negligence law is generally the same as negligence laws in other states.
-The basics of how the state handles negligence claims are listed in the following chart.
-See FindLaw's Negligence section for more articles and resources.
+The basics of how the state handles negligence claims are listed in the following chart, written in a "legalese-free" format for your convenience.

 The Elements of a Negligence Case